Tatwik19/SoulTech-Portable-Gait-Analysis-Device/README.md

 # <img src="./IMAGES/SoulTech-logo.png"  width="20%" height="20%"> Portable Gait Analysis Device
-The team aims to expand and apply the knowledge of the real engineering industry to develop a compact and portable embedded system for gait analysis and provide real-time therapy feedback to doctors and improve gait balance for patients at the Barrow Institute. <br />
+The SoulTech aims to expand and apply the knowledge of the real engineering industry to develop a compact and portable embedded system for gait analysis and provide real-time therapy feedback to doctors and improve gait balance for patients at the Barrow Institute. <br />
 <img src="./IMAGES/ASU-logo.png"  width="25%" height="25%">
 &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;
 <img src="./IMAGES/Barrow-Logo.png"  width="30%" height="30%"> <br />